defx/synergy/README.md

 By default, if the list item is an object, then Synergy will look for an `id` property and assume that to be the key if you haven't said otherwise.

-If you want to override the default behaviour, then just use the [key] attribute....
+Use the [key] attribute when you want to override the default behaviour...

 ```html
 <ul>